Giuseppe Crespi: Career

 He journeyed to Venice, but surprisingly, never to Rome.
 Bearing his large religious canvas of Massacre of the Innocents and a note from Count Vincenzo Rannuzi Cospi as an introduction, Crespi fled in the middle of the night to Florence in 1708, and gained the patronage of the Grand Duke Ferdinand III de' Medici.
 He had been forced to flee Bologna with the canvas, which while intended for the Duke, had been fancied by a local priest, Don Carlo Silva for himself.
 The events surrounding this episode became the source of much litigation, in which Crespi, at least for the next five years, found the Duke a firm protector.

 An eclectic artist, Crespi was a portrait painter and a brilliant caricaturist, and he was also known for his etchings after Rembrandt and Salvator Rosa.
 He could be said to have painted a number of masterpieces in different styles.
 He painted few frescoes, in part because he refused to paint for quadraturists, though in all likelihood, his style would not have matched the requirements of a medium then often used for grandiloquent scenography.
 He was not universally appreciated, Lanzi quotes Mengs as lamenting that the Bolognese school should close with the capricious Crespi.
 Lanzi himself describes Crespi as allowing his "turn for novelty at length to lead his fine genius astray".
-He found Crespi included caricature in even scriptural or heroic subjects, he cramped his figures, he "fell in to mannerism", and painted with few colors and few brushstrokes, "employed indeed with judgement but too superficial and without strength of body".
+He found Crespi included caricature in even scriptural or heroic subjects, he cramped his figures, he "fell into mannerism", and painted with few colours and few brushstrokes, "employed indeed with judgement but too superficial and without strength of body".

 The Seven Sacraments

 One celebrated series of canvases, the Seven Sacraments, was painted around 1712, and is now in the Gemäldegalerie Alte Meister, Dresden.
-It was originally completed for Cardinal Pietro Ottoboni in Rome, and upon his death passed to the Elector of Saxony.
+It was originally completed for Cardinal Pietro Ottoboni in Rome, and upon his death, passed to the Elector of Saxony.
 These imposing works are painted with a loose brushstroke, but still maintain a sober piety.
 Making no use of hieratic symbols such as saints and putti, they utilize commonplace folk to illustrate sacramental activity.